Health Library Explorer

 MULTIMEDIA

-This video shows the steps for taking your child’s temperature by mouth.
+This video shows the steps for taking your child’s temperature under the arm.

 Powered by StayWell